obaica/pyVASP/README.md

 # VTST tools
-VTST (VASP Transition State Theory) designed to simulate the properties of systems at the atomic scale by **VASP** 3 saddle point finding methods and a 2 other tools have been implemented ref : http://theory.cm.utexas.edu/vtsttools/
+VTST (VASP Transition State Theory) designed to simulate the properties of systems at the atomic scale by **VASP**.

+3 saddle point finding methods and 2 other tools have been implemented ref : http://theory.cm.utexas.edu/vtsttools/